wwwebman/front-end-interview-questions/readme.md

 1. [Funny Questions](#funny-questions)

 ## Common interview questions
-1. What was the most interesting solution did you implemented at last project?
+1. What was the most interesting solution did you implemented at the last project?
 1. What is the last book you read?
 1. How big your team ever was?
-1. Have you ever worked in [Agile, Scrum or Kanban](https://www.smartsheet.com/agile-vs-scrum-vs-waterfall-vs-kanban)) environments?
-Talk more about..
+1. Have you ever worked in [Agile, Scrum or Kanban](https://www.smartsheet.com/agile-vs-scrum-vs-waterfall-vs-kanban) environments?
 1. What developers of Front End community do you know?
 1. What is 'Gangs of four'?